Matti Keloharju, Samuli Knüpfer, Dagmar Müller and Joacim Tåg ()

 Joacim Tåg: Research Institute of Industrial Economics (IFN), Postal: Research Institute of Industrial Economics, Box 55665, SE-102 15 Stockholm, Sweden

 Abstract: We study the mental health of PhD students in Sweden using comprehensive administrative data on prescriptions, specialist care visits, hospitalizations, and causes of death.
-We find about 7% (5%) of PhD students receive medication or diagnosis for depression (anxiety) in a given year.
+We find that about 7% (5%) of PhD students receive medication or diagnosis for depression (anxiety) in a given year.
 These prevalence rates are less than one-third of the earlier reported survey-based estimates, and even after adjusting for difference in methodology, 43% (72%) of the rates in the literature.
 Nevertheless, PhD students still fare worse than their peers not pursuing graduate studies.
-Our difference-in-differences research design can attribute at least 80% of this health disadvantage to the time in the PhD program.
+Our difference-in-differences research design attributes all of this health disadvantage to the time in the PhD program.
 This deterioration suggests doctoral studies causally affect mental health.

 Keywords: PhD Studies; Mental Health; Depression; Anxiety; Suicide